 Early History of the Cambenois family

-Another 145 words (10 lines of text) covering the years 1300 and 1534 are included under the topic Early Cambenois History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cambenois research.
+Another 73 words (5 lines of text) covering the years 1300, 1534, 1569, 1643, 1669 and 1548 are included under the topic Early Cambenois History in all our PDF Extended History products and printed products wherever possible.

 Cambenois Spelling Variations

 Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Champney, Chamnes, Chamness, Chamney, Champneys and many more.

 Early Notables of the Cambenois family (pre 1700)